 The retail sector is also a major contributor to the local economy and most activities of this sector are concentrated in Giyani town and CBD.
 There are a number of shopping centers and Masingita mall which makes shopping a pleasant experience in Giyani.
 Spar Centre and Pick 'n Pay is also major shops in the CBD.
 Banks and restaurants are also well represented in the CBD.
-We have five major banks, e.g. ABSA, Standard Bank, First National Bank, Ned bank and Capitec Bank.
+We have five major banks, e.g. ABSA, Standard Bank, First National Bank, Nedbank and Capitec.
+Bank.Masingita group has recently opened a regional mall in the CBD with big retail stores e.g game.
+This mall will serve as a catalyst for economic growth as local SMMEs will be supplying the various shops with their products .plans are in place by the masingita group to develop the remainder of Kreme tart with various car dealership showing interest to bring their business.